CityConnectBr/forms-pkg-angra/README.md

 ### You will need do add this routes to yout api.php :

-**Warning** : If you want to see the routes updated with the latest version of the package, access the folder /vendor/city/connect/dynamic/forms/routes
+<h3 style="color:yellow;"> : If the routes below are not working, go to /vendor/city/connect/dynamic/forms/routes/api.php to access the most current routes </h3>

 ```sh